DSD-DA: Distillation-based Source Debiasing for Domain Adaptive Object Detection: Method

-In the DUA training stage, we use DA-Faster \cite{chen2018domain} as our base detector and its training loss is noted as $\mathcal{L}_{DA}$.
-As shown in Fig.~\ref{fig3} \Rmnum{2}, in the DUA training stage, given proposals $R$ generated by RPN, we first filter out $R$ with an IOU higher than $T$ (0.8) with the ground-truth boxes.
-Then we crop the corresponding regions from the source image and resize them to a fixed size using bilinear interpolation, then feed them into our classification-teacher model to obtain their classification logit $\mathbf{P}(r)\in \mathbb{R}^{K\times 1}$.
-Here, $K$ represents the number of classes in the object detection task, $r$ represents one of proposals in filtered results.
-Meanwhile, we obtain the ROI features $\mathbf{F}(r)$ for $r$ from the RoI Align layer of the object detector.
+After Teacher Models Training stage, we start the training of cross-domain detector.
+Here, we take DA-Faster \cite{chen2018domain} as the base detector to describe the DSD framework.
+As shown in Fig.~\ref{fig3} \Rmnum{2}, in the DSD training stage, given source proposals $R$ generated by RPN, we initially select $R$ by assessing IoU with ground truth higher than threshold $T$.
+We crop these proposals from the source image and resize them to a fixed size using bilinear interpolation, then feed them into our classification-teacher model to obtain classification logit $\mathbf{P}(r)\in \mathbb{R}^{K\times 1}$.
+Here, $K$ represents the number of classes in the object detection task, $r$ represents one of filtered proposals.
+Meanwhile, we obtain the ROI features $\mathbf{F}(r)$ for $r$ from the RoI Align layer.
 Note that $\mathbf{F}(r)$ and $\mathbf{P}(r)$ are learned in the different feature space, thus we first project $\mathbf{F}(r)$ into the same feature space as $\mathbf{P}(r)$ and then obtain the classification logit of the projected feature:

 Here, $g(\cdot)$ denotes the project function for features $\mathbf{F}(r)$, which is implemented with a $1\times1$ convolutional layer, while $\phi(\cdot)$ is the classification branch in the detection head.
 Then we minimize the L1-norm between these two logit representations to guide the learning process of the detector: